New York's Largest Canoe, Kayak and Paddleboard Dealer, and Complete Wilderness Outfitter

 New York's Largest Canoe, Kayak and Paddleboard Dealer

 We stock over 1,000 boats so that you can always find the perfect canoe, kayak or paddleboard for your paddling needs, experience and budget.
-And you can try before you buy!

 Whether you are going for a short hike, a weekend camping trip, or an extended expedition to the backwoods, we have all the clothing, gear and footwear you’ll need!
 Our staff will answer your questions and help you choose the right gear for your outing.